 The Fortress of San Felipe

-The Fortress of San Felipe was built by the Spanish in the late 1500s to protect the coast from British and Dutch militaries and French pirates.
-During the 19th century, the fortress was used as a prison, but it now serves as a museum showcasing the original cannons, weapons, and hidden chambers.
-Visiting the fortress should be on everyone’s itinerary of things to do in Puerto Plata.
-It’s both fascinating and impressive, and even offers incredible views of the sunset over the coast.
+Fort San Felipe, also known as Fortaleza San Felipe, was built by the Spanish in the late 1500s to protect the coast from British and Dutch militaries and French pirates.
+During the 19th century, the fortress was used as a prison, but it now serves as a museum, showcasing the original cannons, weapons, and hidden chambers.

 The Brugal Rum Center

 If you have an interest in rum, you have to check out the Brugal Rum Distillery!
-As one of the most popular rum brands in the Dominican Republic and in the world, Brugal is the largest producer of traditional rum in the country and has been since 1888.
-Tours of the distillery are offered where you can learn about the production of rum and the history of the brand.
-At the end of the tour, visitors can enjoy a rum tasting.
+As one of the most popular rum brands in the Dominican Republic and around the world, Brugal has been the country’s largest producer of traditional rum since 1888.

 Del Oro Fine Dominican Chocolate